keemanxp/keemanxp/README.md

 About Me

-- 🤖 I'm currently developing Large Language Models for various educational purposes and language preservation projects.
+- 🤖 I'm currently developing (small) Language Models for various educational purposes and language preservation projects.
 - 💻 My expertise is in educational technology, instructional design, computational linguistics and coffee tasting ☕

 List of Created Apps